vwgert/vwgert.github.io/07_advancedcommands/02_lab.md

+If you can't find the nginx.conf file with *locate*, you have to update de locate-database with *updatedb*.

 We see that there have not been very many visitors yet.
 If you see a lot of lines, they are probably requests to non-existent pages and scripts by others who are sniffing around for vulnerabilities.
 Your website is therefore public for the whole world.
 So there are always visitors with malicious intent.

 We are going to expand this access file with data via a script.
 So that it seems as if we have already had many more visitors.
 Also use this script on your server.
-Make a new file, called script, with the editor nano.
+Make a new file, called script, with the editor *nano*.

 ```bash
 ubuntu@linux-ess:~$ cat script           # put this text in the file...